PrideNgomane/PrideNgomane/README.md

-# 👋 Hello, I'm Pride Ngomane
+# 👋 Hello, My Name is Pride Ngomane (Data Analyst)

 ## About Me